-1 1 Year 3 Years 5 Years) Years
+1 Year 3 Years 5 Years 10 Years

-You would pay the following expenses on a \$1,000 investment, \$ 76 \$ 222 \$ 358 \$ 666
+You would pay the following expenses on a \$1,000 investment, \$ 89 \$ 256 \$ 408 \$ 735 l

 assuming a 5% annual return

-- (1) In the event that the shares of common stock to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the "Example" will be updated accordingly. - (2) The prospectus supplement corresponding to each offering will disclose the applicable offering expenses and total stockholder transaction expenses. - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - (4) Our base management fee under the Investment Management Agreement is based on our gross assets, which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes, and are estimated by assuming the base management fee remains consistent with fees incurred for the three months ended December 31, 2011.
-See "The Advisor Investment Management Agreement." - (5) Estimated assuming that annual incentive fees earned by our investment adviser, MCC Advisors, remain consistent with the incentive fees earned by MCC Advisors for the three months ended December 31, 2011.
+- (1) In the event that the shares of common stock to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the "Example" will be updated accordingly. - (2) The prospectus supplement corresponding to each offering will disclose the applicable offering expenses and total stockholder transaction expenses. - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - (4) Our base management fee under the Investment Management Agreement is based on our gross assets, which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes, and are estimated by assuming the base management fee remains consistent with fees incurred for the year ended September 30, 2012 as a percentage of our average net assets for the period.
+See "The Adviser Investment Management Agreement." - (5) Estimated assuming that annual incentive fees earned by our investment adviser, MCC Advisors, remain consistent with the incentive fees earned by MCC Advisors for the year ended September 30, 2012 as a percentage of our average net assets for the period.
 The incentive fee consists of two parts: